 5 from 5 votes

-This delicious and easy Minestrone Soup is loaded with vegetables, noodles, a rich tomato broth, and beans.
-It's customizable so you can work with what you have in your fridge too!
+This delicious and easy minestrone soup is loaded with vegetables, noodles, a rich tomato broth, and beans.
+It's vegetarian and ready in only 30 minutes!

 Ingredients